freebsd/freebsd-quarterly/2019q3/sysctlinfo.md

 sysctl.name2oid (or similar) to explore the MIB just to find the corresponding OID.

-sysctlinfo can be installed via _sysutils/sysctlinfo-kmod_ or applying the _sysctlinfo.diff_ patch (more efficient than the module because uses a shared lock).
+sysctlinfo can be installed via _sysutils/sysctlinfo-kmod_ or by applying the _sysctlinfo.diff_ patch (more efficient than the module because uses a shared lock).
 The interface is used by _deskutils/sysctlview 1.5_, _sysutils/nsysctl 1.2_ and the converted version of sysctl(8), sysctlbyname(3),